Wozzeck: 1914–16: Genesis amid war

-On frugal Sommerfrischen (summer vacations), first at his wife's family's farm and villa in Trahütten, Berg precomposed Wozzeck from as early as 1914, conceptualizing and sketching perhaps two scenes while continuing Three Orchestra Pieces.
+On frugal Sommerfrischen (summer vacations), often at his wife's family farm and villa in Trahütten, Berg precomposed Wozzeck from as early as 1914, conceptualizing and sketching perhaps two scenes while continuing to compose Three Pieces for Orchestra.
 He hesitated when Schoenberg said the play was unsuitable.

-Then war erupted, and his patriotism was cooled by Karl Kraus's attack on "the cash register of world history".
-Long fearing death from severe asthma, then a possibly allergy-related somatic symptom disorder, he was first deemed unfit.
-Pupil Theodor W. Adorno saw the substance dependence and hypochondriasis of a tortured artist in his self-medication and physician visits, including to Sigmund Freud. "[H]ad I been declared fit ... my spirit would ... have broken", he wrote Schoenberg, rejecting "a past time and a beloved place" as evoked by a bell to bait "curious Russian heads" from trenches to shoot.
-In mid-1915, Berg was conscripted anyway and bought the play while finishing Three Orchestra Pieces.
+War erupted, and Kraus's attack on "the cash register of world history" cooled Berg's patriotism.
+Long fearing death from severe asthma, then a possibly allergy-related somatic symptom disorder, Berg was first deemed unfit by the Austro-Hungarian Army.
+His pupil Theodor W. Adorno saw a tortured artist's hypochondriasis and substance dependence in his self-medication and physician visits, including to Sigmund Freud.
+"My spirit would have broken", Berg wrote Schoenberg, rejecting "a past time and a beloved place" as evoked by a bell to bait "curious Russian heads" from trenches to shoot.